jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

        #fl.to.cl# A4DB34A0-1847-401A-92BA-7CCE37611F1A -29.903 -28.157 -26.926 ... -14.865 -14.865 -14.865

 The *#* character denotes the beginning and the end of the comment.
 The UID (*A4DB3 ...611F1A*) is CRFReporter generated.

-**NB:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
-Each CRFReporter version update requires new PartyProfile xml from CRFReporter.

 ## E GHG Scenarios